ckeditor/ckeditor5/docs/installation/integrations/react-multiroot.md

 * `disableWatchdog: Boolean` &ndash; If set to `true`, {@link features/watchdog the watchdog feature} will be disabled.
 It is set to `false` by default.
 * `watchdogConfig: WatchdogConfig` &ndash; {@link module:watchdog/watchdog~WatchdogConfig Configuration object} for the [watchdog feature](https://ckeditor.com/docs/ckeditor5/latest/features/watchdog.html).
 * `isLayoutReady: Boolean` &ndash; A property that delays the editor creation when set to `false`.
 It starts the initialization of the multi-root editor when sets to `true`.
 Useful when the CKEditor&nbsp;5 annotations or a presence list are used.
-* `disableTwoWayDataBinding: Boolean` &ndash; Allows disabling the two-way data binding mechanism between the editor state and `data` object in order to improve editor efficiency.
+* `disableTwoWayDataBinding: Boolean` &ndash; Allows disabling the two-way data binding mechanism between the editor state and `data` object to improve editor efficiency.
 The default value is `false`.
 * `onReady: Function` &ndash; It is called when the editor is ready with a {@link module:editor-multi-root/multirooteditor~MultiRootEditor `MultiRootEditor`} instance.
 This callback is also called after the reinitialization of the component if an error occurred.
 * `onChange: Function` &ndash; It is called when the editor data has changed.
 See the {@link module:engine/model/document~Document#event:change:data `editor.model.document#change:data`} event.
 * `onBlur: Function` &ndash; It is called when the editor was blurred.
 See the {@link module:engine/view/document~Document#event:blur `editor.editing.view.document#blur`} event.